vandanal187/1/Advanced-Performance-Tips.md

   * Note that this extension will not work at all on older versions of Tone.js.

 **Animation**
-* You can definitely draw an interactive waveform using an analyzer mode, change an instrument property, and see the change in the waveform.
+* You can definitely draw an interactive waveform using an analyzer node, change an instrument property, and see the change in the waveform.
 This performs fairly well (slight crackles occasionally).
   * What will not work is accidentally triggering the instrument's `triggerAttackRelease()` many times per second (as you hold down the space bar, for instance).